International Classification of Diseases: ICD-10

-ICD-10-CM
+ICD-10-CM (United States)

 Adoption of ICD-10-CM was slow in the United States.
 Since 1979, the US had required ICD-9-CM codes for Medicare and Medicaid claims, and most of the rest of the American medical industry followed suit.
 On 1 January 1999 the ICD-10 (without clinical extensions) was adopted for reporting mortality, but ICD-9-CM was still used for morbidity.
 Meanwhile, NCHS received permission from the WHO to create a clinical modification of the ICD-10, and has production of all these systems: